manas11/installation-scripts-steps/README.md

     sudo sh <script file name>

-### Step 2 : Enter your sudo password and wait till the script finishes installing libraries and softwares.
+### Step 2 : Enter your sudo password and wait till the script finishes installing libraries and packages.